lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Minor or ambiguous RSP service and access issues
 ------------------------------------------------

-Please feel free post even small questions as new topics in the "Support - DP0 RSP Service Issues" private subcategory of the Community Forum.
+Please feel free to post even small questions as new topics in the "Support - DP0 RSP Service Issues" private subcategory of the Community Forum.

 This subcategory enables DP0 delegates to determine if others are experiencing the same issue (e.g., *"is this local or general network outage?"*, *"my query is taking a long time, is this a real problem or did I do it wrong?"*), crowd-source solutions to technical issues from each other when possible, and have a non-public venue for DP0-related questions.